-Norman Reedus, Jeffrey Dean Morgan, and Andrew Lincoln Are Excited To Present ‘The Walking Dead’ Season 7B
+Norman Reedus, Jeffrey Dean Morgan, And Andrew Lincoln Are Excited To Present ‘The Walking Dead’ Season 7B

 Is The ‘Walking Dead’s’ Norman Reedus A Hero In Real Life?
 Is He Awesome Like Daryl Dixon?
 [Opinion]

 Jeffrey Dean Morgan, Norman Reedus, and Andrew Lincoln are all excited for their fans to see Season 7B of The Walking Dead.
-It’s better than 7A.
-There is such a sharp contrast between 7A and 7B it is being treated almost like a different season.
+According to them, it’s better than 7A.
+There is such a sharp contrast between 7A and 7B that it is being treated almost like a different season.

-Norman Reedus, Andrew Lincoln, and Jeffrey Dean Morgan are eager to see what Fans think of The Walking Dead’s Season 7B.
+Norman Reedus, Andrew Lincoln, and Jeffrey Dean Morgan are eager to see what fans think of The Walking Dead’s Season 7B.

 [Featured Image by John Sciulli/Getty Images]